DreamMaoMao/hycov/README.md

 </details>

-- if you use the `hyprland/workspaces` module in waybar,you should change field {id} to {name}.
-It will let you know you are in overview mode.
+- If you use the `hyprland/workspaces` module in waybar, you should change field {id} to {name}.
+That way when you are in overview mode it will display as "OVERVIEW".
 ```
 "hyprland/workspaces": {
     "format": "{name}",